Have you ever felt behind in life?

 I was born the youngest of four children in an immigrant family in Sydney, Australia.

 From being the youngest, I always wanted to catch up and prove myself.
-Not just to my older brothers and sister, but myself too.

 This gave me a competitive nature from an early age and coupled with a love of numbers, led me to pursue finance after high school.